fiveham/Repeated_Phrases/README.md

 ---
 ##Switching to/from Boiled Leather, Ball of Beasts, etc.

-If and when you choose to read with a different chapter order or with a different limit for the linked phase size, run the application, specify a trail-file that has the chapter-order you want, and click "Change Chapter Order" or "Change Trail (Keep Link Order)" if you don't care about the chapter sequence assumed by the in-text links.
+If and when you choose to read with a different chapter order or with a different limit for the linked phrase size, run the application, specify a trail-file that has the chapter-order you want, and click "Change Chapter Order"&mdash;or "Change Trail (Keep Link Order)" if you don't care about the chapter sequence assumed by the in-text links.

 This should finish in less than ten minutes.
 It doesn't matter if you choose a different minimum phrase size than was used for the second-button operation, because that value isn't used until the part of that process that activates this very process.
 Data for all phrase sizes will have been generated and this process tries to add links for all of them to the chapter files, but only those that meet the minimum word-count get used.